-The College has a dedicated specialist unit to service HE students.
+The College has a dedicated specialist HE Office to service HE students.
 This is your first point of contact for all administrative queries.
-The administrator, Sue Fletcher can be contacted on 0114 260 2597 susan.fletcher@sheffcol.ac.uk Sue will either be able to answer your query herself, or give you the contact details of the appropriate person to help you.
-Working with the administrator is the Head of HE and Access, Steve Tipping, who can be contacted on 0114 260 2587 stephen.tipping@sheffcol.ac.uk
+The HE Senior Administrator can be contacted via email; HEOffice@sheffcol.ac.uk and will either be able to answer your query or give you the contact details of the appropriate person to help you.
+The Assistant Principal, Higher Education, is Tina Harrison, tina.harrison@sheffcol.ac.uk